 Your relative should first submit an immigrant visa petition, I–130 Petition for Alien Relative.
 This form should be accompanied by proof of your relationship to your relative.

 Upon approval of this petition, the Department of State will determine if an immigrant visa number is available for you.
 When a number becomes available, you may apply for assignment of that number.
+If the beneficiaries are in the US on a valid visa and the immigrant visas for them are current and available, they can concurrently file their I-485 applications together with the underlying I-130 Petitions.

 In order to sponsor a relative for lawful permanent residency, you must prove the following: